tailcallhq/tailcallhq.github.io/docs/directives/link.md

 - `id`: This is an optional field that assigns a unique identifier to the link.
 It's helpful for referring to the link within the schema.

+- `headers`: This is an optional field that assigns custom headers to the gRPC reflection server requests.
+Specifying a key-value map of header names and their values achieves this.

 ### Example

 The following example illustrates how to utilize the `@link` directive to incorporate a Protocol Buffers (.proto) file for a gRPC service into your GraphQL schema.